bbarker/bbarker-unison/transcripts/GeneticAlgorithms.output.md

   unique type PossibleItemsRev = PossibleItemsRev (Map Nat Item)

 ```
-We create an entire problem description as a value of a structural type
-which includes possible items and the weight limit, and
+The problem description includes:
+  - The two maps
+  - The weight limit

-create a constructor to help us generate `PossibleItemsRev`:
+We also have a constructor to help us create `PossibleItemsRev`:

 ```ucm
 .uniopt.evo.genetic.ex.knapsack> view KnapsackProblem